HaxL0p4/L0p4Map/README.md

 - **Dark Professional UI** — built with PyQt6, designed for researchers
 - **Network Graph** — interactive topology visualization

+## 🚧 Upcoming Features

+- **Interface Selection** — choose which network interface to operate on
+- **Custom Node Labels** — assign custom names to devices directly from the graph
+- **Graph Persistence** — save and reload network topologies
+- ** Change Detection** — highlight new or disappearing devices on the network

 ---

 ## Screenshots